feniljain/knowledge-base/web-dev/web-assembly/README.md

 - Async Streams in WebAssembly with WasmRS: https://medium.com/candle-corporation/async-streams-in-webassembly-with-wasmrs-c3604410c999
 - A succinct, expressive and efficient programming language for WebAssembly: https://github.com/ligangwang/m
 - A list of webassemby runtimes: https://github.com/appcypher/awesome-wasm-runtime
+- Creative coding and other mischief in handwritten WebAssembly, using the WebAssembly .wat text format: https://github.com/austintheriot/hand-crafted-wasm